NeuroHelix/Web-Scrapers/README.md

 input: python3 YoutubeViewsScraper.py "## Link To Video ##" (replace ## Link To Video ## with a youtube url in the quotations)

 Quote Scraper: Scrapes Quotes from quotes.toscrape.com

+GuoteScrapertocsv: exports results of Quote Scraper to a csv file